Asset protection is a philosophy and way of life

 Under Section 58 Bankruptcy Act 1966 all ‘property’ vests in the Trustee-in-Bankruptcy.
 All your assets are transferred and are under the control of the Trustee-in-Bankruptcy.

 Does the definition of ‘property’ include your family home?
 Yes, it does.
-And it includes your owned jointly property with your non-bankrupt spouse.
+And it includes your owned joint property with your non-bankrupt spouse.

 The Trustee-in-Bankruptcy:

-• Weighs up how much you contributed.
-And how much your spouse contributed in buying and paying off any mortgages
+- Weighs up how much you contributed.
+And how much does your spouse contribute in buying and paying off any mortgages

 If there is no equity in the home then the Trustee-in-Bankruptcy normally does not get involved.
 For example, your family home is worth $1m.
 But the (genuine) mortgage over the home is $1.1m.